 Cream Cheese Frosting

-- ¼ cup butter softened to room temperature
+- ¼ cup butter, softened to room temperature

-- 2 ounces vegan cream cheese
+- 2 ounces cream cheese

 - 3 cups powdered sugar